 If your proposed research is part of a wider research project that you wish to pursue during the residency, we would urge you to be very specific about what you plan to achieve in the three-month residency period.

 What does ‘full-time resident scholar’ refer to?
 Is there a certain schedule that needs to be followed or a certain number of working hours per week?

 The resident scholar is expected to work a flexitime 40-hour week on average.
-The core office hours are from 10am to 3pm.
-The preference is that the resident scholars will be able to devote majority of their time for their own research project, however, there is some flexibility to this.
+The core office hours are from 10 am to 3 pm.
+The preference is that the resident scholars will be able to devote the majority of their time to their own research project, however, there is some flexibility to this.
 Please see the question above regarding existing teaching commitments.

 Are the dates of the residency flexible?

 The dates of the residency are fixed and a successful applicant is expected to be able to commit to the programme for the full three months.